-Our neuropathologist, Dr. Kenneth Hutchins, will provide direct, detailed training in the proper handling and processing of neuropathology specimens, both pediatric and adult.
-This additional neuropathology education will assist the Fellow in acquiring confidence and competence in approaching and handling neurological specimens and in acquiring the skills to examine and dissect the complete central nervous system in a systematic manner.
-The Fellow will learn that accurate, detailed report writing will document all abnormalities as well as the absence of abnormalities useful to clinicians, attorneys and families.
+This additional neuropathology education will assist the Fellow in acquiring a high level of confidence and competence in approaching and handling neurological specimens and in acquiring the skills to examine and dissect the complete central nervous system in a systematic manner.
+Accurate, detailed report writing will document all abnormalities as well as the absence of abnormalities useful to clinicians, attorneys and families.